-While Colorado is making progress toward meeting some of our goals, significant room for improvement remains in many others.
-The state completely missed four goals, met a small portion of four, partially met four, nearly met one and fully met two, including one best practice designation.
+While Mississippi is making progress toward meeting some of our goals, significant room for improvement remains in many others.
+The state completely missed nine goals, met a small portion of one, partially met two, nearly met one and fully met two.